triplemcoder14/qacetech-assessment/README.md

 This documentation includes:
 - Step-by-step implementation details.
 - Links to related GitHub repositories and resources.
-- Setup instructions for required tools like Kubernetes, Docker, Prometheus, and Grafana.
+- Setup instructions for required tools like Kubernetes, Docker, Opentelemetry, and Dashboarding.
 - CI/CD pipeline configuration details.

 ---